Return to Software

 • A procedure: describing the place of the evolution contract in the application or component life-cycle (drafting, enrichment, consistency, checking).

-Permanent link to this article: http://www-archware.irisa.fr/software/cell-software-evolution-challenge/
+Permanent link to this article: https://www-archware.irisa.fr/software/cell-software-evolution-challenge/